Imagine you wanted to search something on Google and no matter how good your search term is, you get all crappy results.

 I just have to keep on making my search term better to get more targeted results.

-Earlier, few organizations were advertising jobs for this role, but now you have many to apply, which makes it easier for you to get a role which has such flexibility.
+Previously, few organizations were advertising jobs for this role, but now you have many to apply for, which makes it easier for you to get a flexible role.

 What is Search Engine Evaluation?

-We all go to search engines, that is, Google or Bing or Yahoo every day to search anything.
+We all go to search engines, that is, Google or Bing or Yahoo, every day to search for anything.
 Every search engine has a set algorithm according to which it shows the results.
-But, even though the algorithm is perfect, the results sometimes don’t match the queries (your search term).
+But even though the algorithm is perfect, the results sometimes don’t match the queries (your search term).

-A search engine evaluator takes your search term and matches it with the results of the search engine and decides the compatibility of the results.
+A search engine evaluator takes your search term, matches it with the results of the search engine, and decides the compatibility of the results.
 The search engine evaluation is performed using preset guidelines.

-Sounds too technical?
-Don’t worry it is much easier than it looks.
+Sound too technical?
+Don’t worry; it is much easier than it looks.

 The Role

 The job of search engine evaluator is quite simple.
-Evaluate the results of the search engine on the query according to the guidelines.
+You need to evaluate the search engine’s results on the query according to the guidelines.

-Some companies have job roles like Social Media Evaluator; they are almost similar to the work.
-The results you will have to filter are based on the social media.
+Some companies have job roles like social media evaluator; they are almost similar to search engine evaluation.
+The results you will have to filter are based on the social media platform.

-If you are good with your web navigation, know your way around websites, are a quick learner and have good internet connection, then you fit the role.
+If you are good with your web navigation, know your way around websites, are a quick learner, and have a good internet connection, then you fit the role.

-One thing you will have to keep in mind is, you need to be up to date with your regional culture, news and everything going around.
+One thing you will have to keep in mind is you need to be up to date with your regional culture, news, and everything going on around you.

-The reason for this is, the nature of work is mostly region related.
-For example, if you are located in Germany, then the queries you get would be completely according to that country.
+The reason for this is that the nature of the work is mostly region related.
+For example, if you are located in Germany, then the queries you get would be completely related to that country.

 If you can understand a set of guidelines and are adaptable, then you can take a shot at this.